“Treat everyone the same!” Say what?

 Treat them the same way as someone learning the sport with a full academic load?

 I can go on and on with this.
 I try to make my decisions based on what is good for the athlete; not me.
 Sometimes that means discipline and sometimes that demands understanding.
+What it does not mean, is sacrificing the team morale for one player.
+So to be sure, it is a fine balance beam a coach has to walk on.

 Sometimes that means the athlete takes advantage of me and I fail.

 Know what?
 I did everything I could do.
 So I can sleep at night.
+That’s on the athlete, not me.

 Being a coach of a team or a leader means not treating everyone alike but treating everyone in a way that benefits the team first, athlete second, and coach last.